Skip to main content

 3. Ask a question that would trigger your Bedrock agent or flow

-Example: If you configured a Bedrock agent for text summarization:
+Example: If you configured a Bedrock agent for text transformation:

 Testing with File Uploads

-If you've enabled file uploads for your Bedrock agent (allow_files: true), you can test file processing:
+If you have enabled file uploads for your Bedrock agent (allow_files: true), you can test file processing:

-1. In the SAM web UI, use the file upload button to attach a supported file
+1. In the Web UI, use the file upload button to attach a supported file

-2. Include a prompt that references the file, such as "Summarize this document"
+2. Include a prompt that references the file, such as "Analyze this document" or "Summarize the content of this file"

-3. The file will be sent to the Bedrock agent along with your prompt
+3. The file is sent to the Bedrock agent along with your prompt

 Supported File Types